Sanglorian/orcus/Orcus Player Options - current.md

 ## Martial Training Feats

 These feats represent expanded possibilities for unarmed combat.

 Many of these feats employ a special critical effect, which is in addition to the normal effects of a critical hit but cannot be combined with any other special critical effects from martial training feats.
 If you have several critical effects at your disposal via martial training feats, you must decide which one will be applied.
 You can decide the critical effect after the attack roll.
-These critical effects cannot be inflicted upon vehicles or opponents larger than you.

 ### Balance and Direction